DmitryLogunov/tree_catalog_validator/Readme.md

-## Validators of tree structure catalog in the context of  .htaccess
+## Validators of tree structure catalog in the context of  .htaccess file

 #### The following checks are performed: